 It allows investors to trade funds at pre-determined intervals.
 And trading of funds can be done on that fixed period.

-It was talked about the type of Mutual Funds on the basis of the structure, now we will talk about how many types of Mutual Funds are taken on the basis of assets.
+It was talked about the type of Mutual Funds based on the structure, now we will talk about how many types of Mutual Funds are taken based on assets.

 B) Types of Mutual Funds by Asset